MCSManager/Documentation/index.md

 ## Dependencies

-By default, **The installation script should already include all required environments**, so you don't need to worry about environment requirements.
+By default, **the installation script should already include all required environments**, so you don't need to worry about environment requirements.

-But if you install it manually, you need to meet the `Node 16+` runtime environment.
+But if you install it manually, you need to [**install `Node.js` version 16 or newer**](https://nodejs.org/en/download).

 ## Linux Installation Script

-Because it needs to be registered to the system service, **The installation script must be run with root.**
+Because MCSManager needs to be registered to the system services, **the installation script must be run with root privileges.**

 ```bash
 sudo su -c "wget -qO- https://script.mcsmanager.com/setup.sh | bash"